shapiromatron/litter_getter/README.md

 * Search and reference parsing using [US EPA HERO](https://hero.epa.gov/hero/)
 * Endnote/Reference Manager RIS file-export parsing

+**Update (September 2020):** we've moved this project back into it's parent project, [HAWC](https://github.com/shapiromatron/hawc), to make it easier to change without minting new releases, as we were not aware of lots of use outside HAWC.
+Most of the code has been moved to the [services](https://github.com/shapiromatron/hawc/tree/master/hawc/services) path if you'd like to use the latest.

 ## Installation

 Install with pip: